codespin-ai/codespin/README.md

 codespin gen main.py.md --out main.py --template mypythontemplate.mjs --include main.py -w
 ```

-💡: Your template should the extension `mjs` instead of `js`.
+💡 Your template should have the extension `mjs` instead of `js`.

 Once you do `codespin init`, you should be able to see example templates under the "codespin/templates" directory.

-There are two ways to pass custom args to a custom template.
+There are two ways to pass custom args to a custom template:

-1. frontMatter in a prompt file goes under args.promptSettings
+1. frontMatter in a prompt file goes under `args.promptSettings`

 ```markdown
 ---